What to Do in Patong Beach?

 - 24. Race a go-kart

 There are a lot of things to do in Patong Beach beyond the much talked about nightlife and the ever going party.
-Patong is full of activities for families, couples, singles and friends, and even a few attractions most people don’t know about.
+Patong is full of activities for families, couples, singles and friends, and even a few attractions most people don’t know yet.

 We will not go into details about nightlife but mostly focus on the real activities, the things you can mostly do during the daytime (and in case of rain too!).
 Note also that in this page, we also include things to do in the nearby Kathu.
 It’s not that far, and they do have a couple of places worth considering.